 Part IV: Massachusetts and Nationwide NAEP Results by Student Group

 The last section of the report card shows how Massachusetts students are performing on the National Assessment of Educational Progress, a test that allows you to compare the performance of Massachusetts students to students across the nation or in other states.

 One of our school goals since 2014 has been to reflect on our educational program to ensure equity and excellence for all students.
 As part of this goal we have been been examining student achievement data and studying and implementing models for academic interventions for students to provide assistance to students who are struggling academically.

-If you have questions or would like additional information, please contact Virginia Blake, Coordinator of Curriculum and Scheduling, at 978-443-9961 x 2337
+If you have questions or would like additional information, please contact Virginia Blake, Coordinator of Curriculum, Scheduling and Assessment, at 978-443-9961 x 2337

 The Lincoln-Sudbury Regional High School (LSRHS) faculty, administration, staff and district School Committee are pleased to announce that LSRHS has been designated a Level 1 School and District by the Massachusetts Department of Elementary and Secondary Education.
 The Accountability and Assistance level is a reflection of multiple indicators, primarily including student performance on the MCAS exam in English Language Arts, Mathematics and Science.
 The factors for determination are based on a 4-year weighted average of prior Progress and Performance Index results.
 LSRHS’s current index therefore reflects several years of consistent improvement on MCAS performance across target cohort groups.
 We are extremely proud of our students for their hard work and appreciate the long-standing dedicated efforts of the district’s faculty and staff to support this outcome.
 We also express our gratitude our broader communities for supporting our efforts these past years to develop effective academic interventions to the benefit of all students.